Abu Kamal Azrai

-Muhammad Azrai Aizad Abu Kamal (born 3 October 1999) is a field hockey player from Malaysia.
+Muhammad Azrai Aizad Abu Kamal (born 3 October 1999) is a Malaysian field hockey player.

 Career

 Domestic league

 In the Malaysia Hockey League, Abu Kamal represents Tenaga Nasional Berhad.

 Under–21

 Abu Kamal made his international debut at under–21 level.
 He represented the Malaysian U–21 team at the 2017 Sultan of Johor Cup in Johor Bahru.

 In 2018 he appeared at his second Sultan of Johor Cup.

-Black Sticks
+National team

 Abu Kamal received his first call-up to the Malaysian Tigers in 2019.
 He appeared at the Azlan Shah Cup in Ipoh and the FIH Series Finals in Kuala Lumpur, winning bronze and silver medals, respectively.

 Since his debut, Abu Kamal has been a regular inclusion in the national squad.
 He has won silver medals at the 2022 Asian Cup in Jakarta and the 2023 Asian Champions Trophy in Chennai, as well as gold at the 2022 Sultan Azlan Shah Cup in Ipoh.

 In recent years he has become a threat in the Malaysian forward line, recognised as one of the teams best goalscorers.